Synapt1x/MWMTrackingSoftware/README.md

 analyzing MWM experiments, but with the possibility of expanding this system to also incorporate tracking for other systems.

+The default system implements Kernelized Correlation Filtering (KCF) to track the mouse.
+The intent is to expand and improve upon tracking for this particular application by also testing other filter trackers (Kalman and Particle) and CNN implementations such as YOLOv3.

 ## Prerequisites